GKAYED/hybrid-spec-framework/TEMPLATE-2-SPEC-EXTRACTION.md

 ---

-## 📊 Phase 4: Cross-Model Analysis
+## 📊 Phase 4: Cross-model analysis

 After all models complete their implementations, analyze the results: